libretro/RetroArch/deps/xxHash/README.md

                            It is (slightly) detrimental on platform with good unaligned memory access performance (same instruction for both aligned and unaligned accesses).
                            This option is automatically disabled on `x86`, `x64` and `aarch64`, and enabled on all other platforms.
 - `XXH_VECTOR` : manually select a vector instruction set (default: auto-selected at compilation time).
 Available instruction sets are `XXH_SCALAR`, `XXH_SSE2`, `XXH_AVX2`, `XXH_AVX512`, `XXH_NEON` and `XXH_VSX`.
 Compiler may require additional flags to ensure proper support (for example, `gcc` on linux will require `-mavx2` for AVX2, and `-mavx512f` for AVX512).
 - `XXH_NO_PREFETCH` : disable prefetching.
+Some platforms or situations may perform better without prefetching.
 XXH3 only.
-- `XXH_PREFETCH_DIST` : select prefecting distance.
+- `XXH_PREFETCH_DIST` : select prefetching distance.
+For close-to-metal adaptation to specific hardware platforms.
 XXH3 only.
+- `XXH_NO_STREAM`: Disables the streaming API, limiting it to single shot variants only.
+- `XXH_SIZE_OPT`: `0`: default, optimize for speed
+                  `1`: default for `-Os` and `-Oz`: disables some speed hacks for size optimization `2`: makes code as small as possible, performance may cry
 - `XXH_NO_INLINE_HINTS`: By default, xxHash uses `__attribute__((always_inline))` and `__forceinline` to improve performance at the cost of code size.
                          Defining this macro to 1 will mark all internal functions as `static`, allowing the compiler to decide whether to inline a function or not.
                          This is very useful when optimizing for smallest binary size, and is automatically defined when compiling with `-O0`, `-Os`, `-Oz`, or `-fno-inline` on GCC and Clang.
                          This may also increase performance depending on compiler and architecture.
-- `XXH_REROLL`: Reduces the size of the generated code by not unrolling some loops.
-                Impact on performance may vary, depending on platform and algorithm.
-- `XXH_ACCEPT_NULL_INPUT_POINTER`: if set to `1`, when input is a `NULL` pointer, xxHash'd result is the same as a zero-length input (instead of a dereference segfault).
-                                   Adds one branch at the beginning of each hash.
+- `XXH32_ENDJMP`: Switch multi-branch finalization stage of XXH32 by a single jump.
+                  This is generally undesirable for performance, especially when hashing inputs of random sizes.
+                  But depending on exact architecture and compiler, a jump might provide slightly better performance on small inputs.
+Disabled by default.
+- `XXH_NO_STDLIB`: Disable invocation of `<stdlib.h>` functions, notably `malloc()` and `free()`.
+                   `libxxhash`'s `XXH*_createState()` will always fail and return `NULL`.
+                   But one-shot hashing (like `XXH32()`) or streaming using statically allocated states still work as expected.
+                   This build flag is useful for embedded environments without dynamic allocation.
-- `XXH_STATIC_LINKING_ONLY`: gives access to the state declaration for static allocation.
+- `XXH_STATIC_LINKING_ONLY`: gives access to internal state declaration, required for static allocation.
                              Incompatible with dynamic linking, due to risks of ABI changes.
 - `XXH_NO_XXH3` : removes symbols related to `XXH3` (both 64 & 128 bits) from generated binary.
                   Useful to reduce binary size, notably for applications which do not use `XXH3`.
 - `XXH_NO_LONG_LONG`: removes compilation of algorithms relying on 64-bit types (XXH3 and XXH64).
 Only XXH32 will be compiled.
                       Useful for targets (architectures and compilers) without 64-bit support.
 - `XXH_IMPORT`: MSVC specific: should only be defined for dynamic linking, as it prevents linkage errors.
-- `XXH_CPU_LITTLE_ENDIAN`: By default, endianess is determined by a runtime test resolved at compile time.
+- `XXH_CPU_LITTLE_ENDIAN`: By default, endianness is determined by a runtime test resolved at compile time.
                            If, for some reason, the compiler cannot simplify the runtime test, it can cost performance.
                            It's possible to skip auto-detection and simply state that the architecture is little-endian by setting this macro to 1.
                            Setting it to 0 states big-endian.
+- `XXH_DEBUGLEVEL` : When set to any value >= 1, enables `assert()` statements.
+                     This (slightly) slows down execution, but may help finding bugs during debugging sessions.

-For the Command Line Interface `xxhsum`, the following environment variables can also be set :
+When compiling the Command Line Interface `xxhsum` with `make`, the following environment variables can also be set :
 - `DISPATCH=1` : use `xxh_x86dispatch.c`, to automatically select between `scalar`, `sse2`, `avx2` or `avx512` instruction set at runtime, depending on local host.
 This option is only valid for `x86`/`x64` systems.

 ### Building xxHash - Using vcpkg